Norost/nrfs/Specification/object_store.rst

 * Version: The version of the data storage format.

-* Pool size: How many disks are pooled.

-* Pool index: The index of this volume in the pool.
-  Affects LBA offset.

-* Block count: The total amount of blocks this pool consists of.
-  Affects LBA offset.

 * BLen: The length of a single block as a power of two.
   Affects LBA addressing.